Boroondara is home to many native mammals. Find out about local animals and how to protect them.

 For more information:

-You can find platypus in:
+You may find platypus in:

 - freshwater rivers and lakes in eastern Australia

 - the Yarra River in Kew and Hawthorn.

 They create riverbank burrows for shelter and protection.

 They use sensors in their bill to hunt for food as they have poor eyesight.
 Platypus feed on: